Living with Uncertainty

 Balancing Confidence and Uncertainty

 Confidence is a child of certainty.
-We want confidence; it provides security but confidence must be balanced with openness, leading to a willingness to learn.
+We want confidence; it provides security but that confidence must be balanced with openness to new experiences, leading to continued growth and learning.

 Carol Tavris and Elliot Aronson warn that "the unbending need to be right inevitably produces self-righteousness.
 When confidence and convictions are unleavened by humility, by an acceptance of fallibility, people can easily cross the line from healthy self-assurance to arrogance" (2020, location 3572).